 Officials wanted a leaner and more efficient system, but they quickly realized that they did not have the necessary equipment to reach their goal.

-After weighing different options, RUGGEDCOM’s managers decided that a modular system with tube and joint connectors would best suit their needs.
+After weighing different options, RUGGEDCOM’s managers decided that a modular system with tube and joint system would best suit their needs.
 They then scheduled an assembly training session, so its production team could learn how to use the system.
 It didn’t take long for RUGGEDCOM to realize just how much the modular system was going to benefit the organization.

 It is visually cleaner, you can customize, and it’s easy to change.

 Marwan Totayo – Production Engineer Manager at Siemens RUGGEDCOM.

 RUGGEDCOM has a full-time assembler for modular handling structures who takes the design and prototypes from the senior production leader and works to create it.
 With continuous innovation in mind, each operator is encouraged to express workplace needs and suggest improvements to existing material handling solutions.

 Once the structures have been assembled, a maintenance check is frequently carried out to analyze existing racks.
 Adjustments are made when the structures no longer meet workers’ needs.

 The facility also has 2 bins Kanban systems for parts.
 When one of the two bins is empty, additional components are ordered to avoid running out of stock.
 Another plus of this system is that the employee can distinguish the parts easier and see which parts he will run out of shortly.

 The modular system’s flexibility proved to be extremely beneficial for RUGGEDCOM as the team was able to adapt box sizes according to the products they would store.
 The modular handling system was also ideal for implementing the company’s “first-in-first-out (FIFO)” Kanban system.
 Several of these structures were created for receiving, warehousing, kitting, assembly, testing, staging, and shipping.